 And such faith, renewal, and forgiveness of sins is followed by good works.
 And what there is still sinful or imperfect also in them shall not be accounted as sin or defect, even (and that, too) for Christ's sake; but the entire man, both as to his person and his works, is to be called and to be righteous and holy from pure grace and mercy, shed upon us (unfolded) and spread over us in Christ.
-Therefore we cannot boast of many merits and works, if they are viewed apart from grace and mercy, but as it is written, that he has a gracious God.
+Therefore we cannot boast of many merits and works, if they are viewed apart from grace and mercy, but as it is written, 1 Corinthians 1:31: He that glorieth, let him glory in the Lord, namely, that he has a gracious God.
 For thus all is well.
 We say, besides, that if good works do not follow, faith is false and not true.